hemajoo-commerce/hemajoo-commerce/README.md

-# Hemajoo Library
+# Hemajoo Commerce Library

 ## Description

-The `Hemajoo Library` project aims to provide low-level entities and features via several modules:
+The `Hemajoo Commerce Library` project aims to provide a set of modules (library) to help and ease development of Commerce related projects.

-- `hemajoo-commons`
-- `hemajoo-utilities`
-- `hemajoo-i18n`

 ## Status